w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Provide functionality to switch the carousel items being displayed, and to inform users about these changes.
+Provide functionality to switch the displayed carousel items and inform users about changes.

 ## Add previous and next buttons